karla-descartes/tutorials/guides/viewer.rst

 Adding a New Layer
 ~~~~~~~~~~~~~~~~~~

 In the map menu click the ‘Add Layer’ button.
 Find the Landsat-7 Top of Atmospheric Reflection product (‘landsat:LE07:01:RT:TOAR’ ).
 You can manually select the date range.
-Here, the date range is set to encompass June 2018.

 .. figure:: static_images/add-layer.png
    :scale: 100 %